GREEZY01/Auto-rebirth-and-click-farmer-Genghis-Khan-Foot-Clicker-Roblox-/README.md

 https://pyautogui.readthedocs.io/en/latest/install.html

-However the program only works for 2560x1600 resolution monitos I will be updating this somtime this summer
+However the program only works for 2560x1600 resolution monitos I will be updating this sometime this summer